honey/honey/README.md

   - javascript
 ```

-It's a blend of JSON's simplicity and markdown's legibility, designed to play
+Honey is a blend of JSON's simplicity and markdown's legibility, designed to
-well with version control systems and not scare off humans.
+play well with version control systems and not scare off humans.

 ```
 // lists of lists (yup, comments are supported)